simonmar/blog/posts/2016-02-12-Stack-traces-in-GHCi.md

     But:

-    * Requires explicit code changes to propagate the stack Has
+    * Requires explicit code changes to propagate the stack
     * Some runtime overhead (stacks get constructed and passed around at runtime)
     * Shows up in types as `HasCallStack` constraints